Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Primitive Selection

 Two incompatible primitives cannot be connected, regardless of the optimality of such an arrangement.
 For example, a particular primitive operator that performs convolution might operate on tensors of 16-bit fixed point data.
 Another might operate on 32-bit floating point.
 If the output data of one primitive were provided as input to the other, garbage would result.

 We combine different incompatible primitives using a \textit{legalization} phase.
-The legalization phase inserts additional \textit{data format conversion} layers to bisect illegal edges, and legalize an assignment.
-The legalizer can then select one or more data format conversion primitives to implement the conversion layers.
+The legalization phase inserts additional \textit{data layout conversion} layers to bisect illegal edges, and legalize an assignment.
+The legalizer can then select one or more data layout transformation primitives to implement the conversion layers.

-A problem with selecting data format conversion primitives is that the number of supported data formats may be large.
-There may not be a separate conversion primitive for every pair of data formats.
-Consider the case where the output format of the primitive for a producer layer is a 3D tensor of 16-bit FP numbers in $CHW$ format, whereas the input to the primitive implementing the next layer is a 3D tensor of 32-bit FP numbers in $HWC$ format.
-There may be a data conversion primitive that converts a 3D tensor from 16-bit FP to 32-bit FP, and another that converts a 3D tensor from $CHW$ to $HWC$.
-For the primitive selection to be valid, the legalization pass must insert a sequence of data conversion primitives to get from 16-bit $CHW$ to 32-bit $HWC$.
+A problem with selecting data layout transformation primitives is that the number of supported data layouts may be large.
+There may not be a separate conversion primitive connecting every pair of data layouts.
+This may result in a \emph{chain} of data layout transformations being required to convert from one layout to another.

-An additional complication that arises from inserting data format conversions is that the conversions themselves take time to execute.
-The legalization pass may allow two incompatible primitives to work together, but the cost of the data format conversions may be so high that the selection is no longer optimal.
-Once the cost of data format conversions is included, the optimal selection might instead be another selection with fewer or cheaper data layout conversions.
+An additional complication that arises from inserting data layout transformations is that the transformations themselves take time to execute.
+The legalization pass may allow two incompatible primitives to work together, but the cost of the data layout transformations may be so high that the selection is no longer optimal.
+Once the cost of data layout transformations is included, the optimal selection might instead be another selection with fewer or cheaper data layout conversions.
 If the cost of the data layouts is considered only \textit{after} selection, the solution may be sub-optimal.

 Clearly, the problem is more complex than simply picking the fastest legal primitive for each DNN layer.
-In fact, as we show in the next section, it is NP-hard to find the least-cost assignment of primitives to layers in the presence of data format conversions.
+In fact, as we show in the next section, it is NP-hard to find the least-cost assignment of primitives to layers in the presence of data layout transformations.